Starting a Small Law Firm

 - Add the amount of your estimated start up costs.

 - Subtract the amount of your spouse’s gross annual income.

 - Subtract the amount of solid commitments you have in business from portable clients (be conservative).

 The result is the amount of resources you will need to stay afloat for one year if no additional clients come in.
 For example:

-This is a very conservative estimate because it assumes you will get no new clients for a whole year.
-Keep in mind however, that it might take two years to turn the corner so it is possible you could use all these resources before the tide turns.
+This is a very conservative estimate because it assumes you will get no new clients for a whole year. and that is highly unlikely Keep in mind however, that it might take two years to turn the corner so it is possible you could use all these resources before the tide turns.

 In this example, you should have $100,000 worth of cash resources including savings, liquid assets, credit lines and family cash resources before you start your business.
 This doesn’t mean you need to keep $100,000 in cash lying around, but only that you need to have the resources available to have cash ready if and when you need it.

 If you are currently employed and you own a home, you should apply for the largest home equity line you can get.
 This allows you to deduct the interest on some of the money you may have to loan yourself.
 If you wait until after you leave your current job, you may not qualify for the loan because you are self employed.
 Also, shop around and look for credit cards that offer a lower rate of interest (there are cards that offer interest rates of 12% or lower) and no annual fee.
 Apply for these cards and when you get them, put them in a drawer for an emergency.
 I don’t encourage taking on consumer debt, but these cards can save your bacon if you reach nail biting time.